-However, life is not always predictable (especially for armed forces buyers, we imagine) and there is a clause to say that the property can be let out for up to two years, though the local authority would need to be notified.
+However, life is not always predictable (especially for armed forces buyers, we imagine) and there is some flexibility built into the scheme.

 What about selling the property?

-If and when the property came to be sold again, there would be a covenant on the deeds to say that it had to be sold with the same discount it was bought with.
-This means the scheme can continue to benefit other first-time buyers in the future.
+However, there are lots of reasons why you might want to sell.
+If and when this happens, there’ll be a covenant in the deeds to ensure the property is sold with the same discount it was bought with.
+This means the scheme will continue to benefit other first-time buyers in the future.